 You should receive an email within 30 minutes notifying you that your build has been validated and is available to release to testers on TestFlight.
 At this point you can choose whether to release on TestFlight, or go ahead and release your app to the App Store.

-For more details, see Uploading Your App to iTunes Connect.
+For more details, see Upload an app to iTunes Connect.

 Release your app on TestFlight

 TestFlight allows developers to push their apps to internal and external testers.
 In this optional step, you’ll release your build on TestFlight.

 - Navigate to the TestFlight tab of your app’s application details page on iTunes Connect.

 - Select Internal Testing in the sidebar.